Agriculture in the United States: History

 Corn, turkeys, tomatoes, potatoes, peanuts, and sunflower seeds constitute some of the major holdovers from the agricultural endowment of the Americas.

 Colonists had more access to land in the colonial United States than they did in Europe.
-The organization of labor was complex including free persons, slaves and indentured servants depending on the regions where either slaves or poor landless laborers were available to work on family farms.
+The organization of labor was complex, including free persons, slaves and indentured servants depending on the regions where either slaves or poor landless laborers were available to work on family farms.

 European agricultural practices greatly affected the New England landscape.
 Colonists brought livestock over from Europe which caused many changes to the land.
 Grazing animals required a lot of land and food and the act of grazing itself destroyed native grasses, which were being replaced by European species.
 New species of weeds were introduced and began to thrive as they were capable of withstanding the grazing of animals, whereas native species could not.

 The practices associated with keeping livestock also contributed to the deterioration of the forests and fields.
 Colonists would cut down the trees and then allow their cattle and livestock to graze freely in the forest and never plant more trees.
 The animals trampled and tore up the ground so much as to cause long-term destruction and damage.

-Soil exhaustion was a huge problem in New England agriculture.
-Farming with oxen did allow the colonist to farm more land but it increased erosion and decreased soil fertility.
+Soil exhaustion was a major problem in New England agriculture.
+While farming with oxen allowed colonists to farm more land, it increased erosion and decreased soil fertility.
 This was due to deeper plow cuts in the soil that allowed the soil more contact with oxygen causing nutrient depletion.
 In grazing fields in New England, the soil was being compacted by the large number of cattle and this did not give the soil enough oxygen to sustain life.

 In the United States, farms spread from the colonies westward along with the settlers.
 In cooler regions, wheat was often the crop of choice when lands were newly settled, leading to a "wheat frontier" that moved westward over the course of years.
 Also very common in the antebellum Midwest was farming corn while raising hogs, complementing each other especially since it was difficult to get grain to market before the canals and railroads.
 After the "wheat frontier" had passed through an area, more diversified farms including dairy cattle generally took its place.
 Warmer regions saw plantings of cotton and herds of beef cattle.
 In the early colonial South, raising tobacco and cotton was common, especially through the use of slave labor until the Civil War.
 With an established source for labor, and the development of the cotton gin in 1793, the South was able to maintain an economy based on the production of cotton.
-By the late 1850s, the South produced one-hundred percent of the 374 million pounds of cotton used in the United States.
+By the late 1850s, the South produced 100% of the 374 million pounds of cotton used in the United States.
 The rapid growth in cotton production was possible because of the availability of slaves.
 In the northeast, slaves were used in agriculture until the early 19th century.
 In the Midwest, slavery was prohibited by the Freedom Ordinance of 1787.